uablrek/xcluster-ovls/k8s-ipvs-local-route/README.md

 * Source-based policy routes only work with proxy-mode=ipvs
 * Requests to the OaM loadBalancerIP's does not work from the main netns on K8s nodes
+* Connect to loadBalancerIP's from within PODs fails

 The problem with proxy-mode=iptables is that the rule is checked *before* the (reversed) DNAT POD-IP -> loadBalancerIP, so the rule is